 Investing in apprenticeship helped WACMHC meet community needs for care while improving the job quality of the employees who live in the region.
 Apprenticeship can help many employers prepare a highly-skilled workforce to meet the talent needs of employers across diverse industries.

 Learn more about WACMHC and our other CareerSTAT Champions: https://nationalfund.org/initiatives/careerstat/frontline-health-care-champions/

 Please join us in recognizing and promoting apprenticeship opportunities this week.
 If you have a story to share, we want to hear about it!

 Send your apprenticeship story to us at: email@example.com.

 Or share them with us on social media:

 CareerSTAT’s Frontline Healthcare Worker Champion program recognizes healthcare organizations investing in the careers and skills of their frontline workers.
 Organizations are designated as Champions and Emerging Champions.
 Champions meet all of CareerSTAT’s recognition criteria, including making skill and career development accessible, offering programs at a significant scale, measuring program business impact, and building sustainable programs.
 Emerging Champions are in earlier stages of investment and working with CareerSTAT leaderships to strengthen their programs.
 Learn more at www.NationalFund.org/CareerSTAT.

 This blog is a part of a series highlighting the 2018 CareerSTAT Frontline Worker Champions.
-See our other blogs featuring Champion organizations: Staten Island Performing Provider System, Loretto, and East Alabama Medical Center, Dartmouth-Hitchcock, District 1199C Training & Upgrading Fund, and Southeast Louisiana Veterans Health Care System.
+See our other blogs featuring Champion organizations: Staten Island Performing Provider System, Loretto, East Alabama Medical Center, Dartmouth-Hitchcock, District 1199C Training & Upgrading Fund, and Southeast Louisiana Veterans Health Care System.